 Here’s one way to decide what kind of team you need:

 - Strategy and directing a team where to go = consultant;

 Define the channels you think you need

-I encourage you to enter discussions with potential providers with a general idea of what you think you want.
+I encourage you to enter any discussion with potential digital providers with a plan.
 At the same time, be open to listening to the expert and taking their advice on the direction in which they would take your business.

-Just as you (hopefully) wouldn’t tell your accountant how to do your annual federal taxes, I encourage you to not try to tell a consultant or agency how to do what they are specialized in.
-If they have the requisite experience (and if they don’t, stop speaking with them) and good references, then listen to their advice the same way that you would listen to your accountant.
+Just as you wouldn’t tell your accountant how to do your annual federal taxes, I encourage you to not try to tell an marketing agency how to market.
+If they have the requisite experience (if they don’t—stop speaking with them) and good references, then listen to their advice the same way that you would listen to your accountant.

 You might not have penalties and fees from the government like you could if you don’t listen to your accountant, but if you don’t listen to an expert’s input then you’re risking your business not growing like you would like.

 Brands looking to hire and speak with an agency also need to understand marketing takes times.
 At least three months, in most cases.
 If you understand the “Gap of Disappointment” is entirely normal, then you won’t be miffed when the agency lays out plan over a longer period of time than you expect.